 3 required CUs

-This three-course requirement is designed to give students a broad sampling of business fields beyond the Business Fundamentals and a student’s primary area of concentration.
-Business Breadth courses must be:
+This three-course unit (CU) requirement is designed to give students a broad sampling of business fields beyond the Business Fundamentals and the area(s) of concentration.

-- Upper-level, non-fundamental Wharton course (with the exception of HCMG 1010, MGMT 1110, MGMT 1980, OIDD 1050¹) ²
+- Upper-level, non-fundamental Wharton course (with the exception of HCMG 1010, MGMT 1110, MGMT 1980, OIDD 1050) ¹

-- From three different Wharton departments³
+- From three different Wharton departments ²

 Business Breadth courses may not be counted toward any other requirements except for one course in the second concentration.
 Students should meet with their academic advisor to ensure the appropriate selection of Business Breadth courses.